mantrakp04/convex-langgraph/CONTRIBUTING.md

 - Add an example of using MCP with the Agent.
 - Automatically turn big text content into a file when saving a message and keep as a fileId.
 Re-hydrate it when reading out for generation.
-- When a generateText finishes with a tool call, return a `continue` fn that can be used to save the tool call response(s) and continue the generation at the same order.
-- Add a configurable storage provider - consistent API Maybe they have to pass in an equivalent of `components.agent.{messages,threads}`

 ## Playground feature wishlist (contributions welcome!)